LaunchPadLab/lp-utils/README.md

 ###### renderWhen
 + `function(props)`: A function that returns true when the wrapped component may render.
 Will be passed the current props.
 + `<path>`: A string path to a value in the current props.
 When the value is present and not 'loading' the wrapped component will render.
++ `{ key1: <val1>, ... }`: An object where the keys are string paths to values in the current props and values are the required values of those props for the wrapped component to be render.
+All key-value pairs must be satisfied.

 ###### [LoadingComponent]
 + `Component`: A component to render during the loading state, will be passed the current props.
 If not provided, `<p>Loading...</p>` will be rendered.